-- 1.7 Adopt and apply organisational policies and procedures for health, safety and infection control in own area of responsibility according to organisational procedures. - 1.8 Take prompt and effective action to manage identified hazards and risks according to organisational procedures. - 1.9 Allocate sufficient staff to deal with health and safety issues in own area of responsibility. - 2.
-Consult with others on health and safety policies - 2.1 Review health and safety policies as situations change and refer the findings appropriate persons for consideration at regular intervals according to organisational procedures. - 2.2 Liaise with persons or representatives within own area of responsibility on health and safety issues according to organisational procedures. - 3.
-Establish infection control policies and procedures - 3.1 Conduct induction training and subsequent updated training to provide staff with the skills and knowledge to apply infection control policies and guidelines. - 3.2 Identify and follow workplace operation plans in accordance with job requirements, surrounding activities and the environment. - 3.3 Provide staff with health and safety essentials to minimise the risk of infections while working according to health safety and infection control policies and procedures. - 4.
-Monitor and provide feedback on the application of health, safety and infection controls - 4.1 Evaluate and audit staff practices in relation to health, safety and infection control and provide feedback to relevant persons according to organisational procedures
+- 1.7 Adopt and apply organisational policies and procedures for health, safety and infection control in own area of responsibility according to organisational procedures. - 1.8 Take prompt and effective action to manage identified hazards and risks according to organisational procedures. - 1.9 Allocate sufficient staff to deal with health and safety issues in own area of responsibility. - 2.1 Review health and safety policies as situations change and refer the findings appropriate persons for consideration at regular intervals according to organisational procedures. - 2.2 Liaise with persons or representatives within own area of responsibility on health and safety issues according to organisational procedures. - 3.1 Conduct induction training and subsequent updated training to provide staff with the skills and knowledge to apply infection control policies and guidelines. - 3.2 Identify and follow workplace operation plans in accordance with job requirements, surrounding activities and the environment. - 3.3 Provide staff with health and safety essentials to minimise the risk of infections while working according to health safety and infection control policies and procedures. - 4.1 Evaluate and audit staff practices in relation to health, safety and infection control and provide feedback to relevant persons according to organisational procedures